ministryofjustice/security-guidance/ktt/secure-working-checklist.md

 # Secure Working Checklist

+A PDF flyer of this page is [available from here](SecureWorkingFlyer.pdf).

 | DO | DO NOT |
 |---|---|
 | Use a privacy screen whilst working in a public place | Allow anyone to use your devices |